| Title: | Continuous-Time Multivariate Analysis |

 totisd |

-total integrated sum of distances from the overall mean; this is the analogue of |
+total integrated sum of distances from the overall mean, analogous to |

 withinisd |